sebp999/aws-vpc-scenario2/README.md

 Requirements

 - Ansible v2.7.x
-- AWS account and credentials (OS-level environment variables were used for secrets)
+- AWS account and credentials (OS-level environment variables were used for secrets, using AWS comand line, use aws configure)
 - AWS CLI and Boto

 Role Variables